simbiose/Shiva/README.md

 #How it works?

-for example, if we have a class Foo with two variables, a String called fooName and a integer called fooValue, we can do it:
+for example, if we have a class named Foo with two variables, a String called fooName and a integer called fooValue, we can do it:

-    Shiva.toDropTableQuery(Foo.class);

-it will return:

-    DROP TABLE package_path_Foo ;

-or you can do:

     Shiva.toCreateTableQuery(Foo.class);